estarter/d-tools/README.md

 technologies and containers, with different path conventions, it's useful to have a same command that shows log files ([example](https://github.com/estarter/test-smtp-server/blob/master/Dockerfile#L21)).

-Note that
-* `-h` options in any script shows all available option
-* `dup` command would not recreate your containers on change.
-Use `docker rm` and `dcleanup` to recreate a container.
-* `dbuild` command by default would pull the image.
-It's could be annoying, but allows to avoid some silly mistakes.

 ### Prepare docker context

 `dbuild` auto-discovers `prebuild.sh` scripts in any `build/context` folders defined in your docker-compose files